TobyKreiselmaier/Moonbase-Alpha-Bridge-Subgraph/README.md

 ### Deployment to remote graph-node

-Run the following commands to deploy the GMI subgraph to a remote graph-node:
+Run the following commands to deploy the Moonbase Alpha Bridge subgraph to a remote graph-node:

 ```sh
 yarn run create